 A series of seminars throughout the year on the development of geographic thought and ideas.
-The seminars will cover in the first session the major geographic traditions and in the second, emergent theories related to students' special interests.
+In Session 1 the seminars are concerned with topics related to students' projects, while in Session 2 the major geographic traditions and emergent theories related to students' special interests are discussed.